DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

    * If the tests fail, note the failure error in the Google doc LogBook and make sure to indicate on the white board that the testboard failed in the cold.
-Test boards that fail more than once should be returned to Guang/Feng/Shanshan for cleaning.
+Test boards that fail more than once should be returned to shift leader and put out of circulation for the day.

 7) After cold ADC test completes (or fails):
    ----------------------------------------